 The wilderness was a necessary time for the great calling upon David’s life.
 A person that has little experience with difficulty or adversity is usually unprepared or unable to handle the trials of tomorrow or handle greater responsibility.
 And his responsibility was certainly great.

-Let’s not waste adversity, but instead embrace it as the necessary obstacles that teach us how to jump higher.
+Let’s not waste adversity, but instead, let’s embrace it as the necessary obstacle that teaches us how to jump higher.
 Let’s not be too quick to bury 2020 before acknowledging the lessons we needed to learn as an individual, as a church, or even as a nation.
 Because if we are not ready, and the pruning is not complete, the time in the wilderness may be extended—-and personally, I would rather leave the wilderness of 2020 behind me and jump into a glorious 2021.

 Other articles about Overcoming Adversity that you might enjoy: